 10) Mix well and saute for a minute.

 11) Add water and let it simmer for 5 minutes.
-While the gravy is simmering, take green peas in a bowl with a couple of tablespoons of water and a sprinkle of salt.
+While the gravy is simmering, take green peas in a microwave-safe bowl with a couple of tablespoons of water and a sprinkle of salt.
 Microwave it for about 4 minutes.

 12) Now add the paneer and cooked peas.
 Mix and simmer for 2 minutes.